-The meter's default display update rate is 0.5 seconds and is set in the 2nd digit of Code 1 as [X0X].
+The meter's default display update rate is 0.5 seconds and is set in the second digit of Code 1 as [X0X].

-The display can be configured to update at the analog sample rate.
-The example procedure on Page 22 shows how to configure the display to update at typically 10 samples per second by setting Code 1 to [X2X].
+The display can be configured to update at the input signal sample rate selected in Code 2.

+Example Procedure.
+The example procedure on Page 29 shows

+how to configure the display to update at 50 samples per second by setting Code 1 to [X2X].

 For these settings to take effect, the analog sample rate must be set at [2XX] in Code 2.

-See Code 2 - Channel 1 Measurement Task and Sampling Rate on Page 23 for an example.
+See Code 2 - Channel 1 Measurement Task and Sampling Rate on Page 27 for an example.